krzys9876/nvim-config/README.md

 After RTFM and some googling I was able to resolve this and I was ready.

 But hey, there came another obstacle.
 I use Scala quite extensivelly and it seems that the only person in the Universe that is using nvim with Scala is [Chris Kipp](https://www.youtube.com/@ChrisKipp/featured).
-His videos were helpfull (even autocompletion worked :smile:) but I could not quite understand what was hound on under the hood.
+His videos were helpfull (even autocompletion worked :smile:) but I could not quite understand what was going on under the hood.

 At las I came across [typecraft](https://www.youtube.com/@typecraft_dev) amazing tutorial series and this was it!
 I combined <code>scala-metals</code> with Python and other languages and I am officially starting my nvim adventure :smile: